gbafana25/passman/README.md

  - to access a password
 	- `./passman.py -u website_name`

+ *If you are using this without X server started, the password won't be in the clipboard, since it uses the `clipboard` option in `xclip`, not the primary or secondary

 ### Configuration

 Create a config file in the base directory that you want to use, and name it `config.json`.
 Categories must be placed into the config file ahead of time.